Within the workplace

 Will I still be able to travel abroad?

 The Scottish Government is asking everyone now not to go ahead with any non-essential travel abroad.
-Those who are already overseas can continue with their trip as planned.

 Can I travel within the UK?